 Some studies have shown that water flossing can actually reach as far down as 7mm below the gum lines, inside of periodontal pockets.
 This characteristic alone makes water flossing priceless for our patients undergoing gum disease therapy.
 When you’re able to safely flush away loose dental plaque before it sticks to and accumulates inside of gum pockets, it takes your periodontal care plan to the next level.

 Using a water flosser can be a little messy and take some practice.
 It might even feel a little ticklish.
 With time, all of that gets easier.

 All you have to do is adjust the pressure of the water, then trace your gumlines, with the stream flushing down toward the edges of your gums.
 Take a moment to pause between each tooth, cleaning the gum pocket on each side of those respective teeth.

-Dr. Saunders sees a night and day difference in his patients who religiously use their water flossers.
+Our doctors at PCE see a night and day difference in their patients who religiously use their water flossers.
 So, whether you’re investing in one for convenience’s sake or you’re trying to get a grip on aggressive periodontal disease, a water flosser can be helpful to just about anyone.
 Pair your water flossing with intermittent professional cleanings and gum therapy to keep oral diseases at bay!

 Contact our periodontist in The Woodlands today to schedule your next appointment.